-The idea of Jesus sleeping seems…bizarre.
+The idea of Jesus sleeping seems … bizarre.
 It is hard to imagine God asleep.
 With eyes closed.
 Did Jesus snore?
 Did he kick in his sleep?
-Did he zoom about in holy somnambulance?
+Did he wander about in holy somnambulance?
 If so, did that make the disciples nervous?

 But the Gospel tells us that Jesus slept.